telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-in-firefox-on-linux.md

 ## Description

-How can I manually install the Fiddler's root certificate authority in Firefox?
+How can I manually install the Fiddler's CA (certificate authority) in Firefox?

 ## Solution